Wang-Haining/NPathQ/README.md

 ## 📄 License

+Released under the MIT License.
-MIT License (or replace with your institution’s license as applicable)
+(You may replace this with your institution’s license if applicable.)

+---

-## Version
+## 🗓️ Version History

-- May 21, 2025, v0.0.1: debut
+- v0.0.1: *May 21, 2025*: Initial release